-This Statement of Investment Policy and Objectives ("SIPO") takes effect from 26 August 2019 and has been prepared for the Lifestages KiwiSaver Scheme (the "Scheme").
-This SIPO replaces the previous SIPO for the Scheme dated 01 April 2018.
+This Statement of Investment Policy and Objectives ("SIPO") sets out the investment policies and objectives for the Lifestages KiwiSaver Scheme (the "Scheme") Funds.
+It takes effect from 1 September 2020, and with effect from that date replaces the previous SIPO for the Scheme dated 1 April 2018.